-Spirituality matters at Nebraska Methodist College.
-As a school created in 1891 through the efforts of Methodist deaconesses, we couldn't be prouder of our deep institutional roots in a heritage of Christian faith and service.
-This is who we are.
+Spirituality is an important part of life at Nebraska Methodist College.
+As a school created in 1891 through the efforts of Methodist deaconesses, we couldn't be prouder of our institutional heritage of Christian faith and service.

 We continue to embody this identity today through our core values of caring, excellence, holism, learning, and respect, alongside the Social Principles of the United Methodist Church, which guide and inspire our mission to positively influence the health and well-being of our community.

 Spirituality is ultimately, to borrow from Ronald Rolheiser, about what we do with the fire inside us, how we channel the life-pulse that drives each of us.